barryclark/jekyll-now/_posts/2016-4-1-Making-A-Markov-Chain-Twitter-Bot-In-Python.md

 ---
-layout: page
+layout: post
 title: Making a Markov Chain Twitter Bot in Python
 tags:
+- Math
+- Statistics
-- Mathematics
+- Theory
-- Python
+- Practical
 summary: For those of you who want to spam their followers with gibberish.
 ---